newjersey/navigator.business.nj.gov/content/src/fundings/small-business-lease.md

 county:
   - All
 sector: []
+openDate: ""
+dueDate: ""
 ---

 The Small Business Lease Grant supports the growth and success of small businesses and nonprofits by providing grant funding to cover a portion of lease payments for businesses and nonprofits leasing new or additional space.

-**Benefits**: 2 grant awards of 20% of the annual lease payment.
+---
+### Eligibility

-**Eligibility**: Small businesses and nonprofits entering a new market-rate lease, lease amendment, or lease extension for at least a 5-year term that includes at least 250 square feet of street-level space.
+* Small businesses and nonprofits entering a new market-rate lease, lease amendment, or lease extension for at least a 5-year term that includes at least 250 square feet of street-level space

+>**Benefits**
+>*  Two grant awards of 20% of the annual lease payment